KHMD2000/My-Portfolio./Case study: How does a bike-share navigate speedy success/Overview_of_analysis.md

 Next step was to check for missing values and duplicates, where missing values found were dropped, and duplicates if there were any would have been dropped but in this case none were found
 ![missing_values/duplicates](https://gitlab.com/computational1/my_portfolio/-/blob/main/Case%20study:%20How%20does%20a%20bike-share%20navigate%20speedy%20success/Images%20&%20Visualizations/missing_values_duplicates.png)

-<span style="color: red;">N.B This investigation was performed for all 12 datasets representing each month.</span>
+<span style="color: red">N.B This investigation was performed for all 12 datasets representing each month. </span>